Laying out Your Herb Garden

 You have prepared your soil by amending it and working it to a depth of at least six inches.
 The site you have selected has at least six hours of sunlight each day, and does not sit in a boggy area or in a spot that's riddled with tree roots.
 Great start!

-Now you should be thinking about how to organize your plot.
+Formal Herb Garden PhotoPreparing the soil and selecting plants or seeds is only part of the adventure, now comes the layout.
+You should be thinking about how to organize your plot to best advantage.
 Good housekeeping will require you to reach all the way to the back of the plot for weeding and harvesting.
-If you can't do that from the front, you will have to add stepping-stones every few feet for ingress and egress (in and out).
+If you can't do that from the front, you will have to add stepping-stones every few feet for ingress and egress unless you have additional access from the back or sides.
 You'll also have to consider the heights of the plants you are planning on using, together with their light requirements, especially if portions of your plot receive partial shade.

 Formal Herb Garden Layouts

-Popular layouts include wagon wheels, half wagon wheels, and fans.
-Some of these are traditional and have a long history.
-The three mentioned above can also incorporate architectural elements into their design, like statuary, sundials, birdbaths, and fountains.
-Gardens that can be viewed from the upper stories of your home lend themselves well to these kinds of designs.
-The spokes or fan divisions can be made with bark, hedges, small stones, brick, wooden dividers, or prepared plastic edging material.
+Popular layouts include wagon wheels, spiral, half wagon wheels, and fans.
+These four can also incorporate architectural elements into their design, like statuary, sundials, bird baths, and fountains.
+Gardens that can be viewed from the upper stories of your home lend themselves well to these kinds of designs, and many can be constructed as raised beds.
+The structural elements can be made from bark, hedges, small stones, brick, wooden dividers, or prepared plastic (or aluminum) edging material.

-The plants that you keep in each division of the fan or wheel should be roughly the same size to help maintain the visual illusion.
+The plants that you keep in each defined section should be roughly the same size to help maintain visual balance and appeal.
 It is also helpful to group plants with similarly colored blooms.
-Your creativity will really shine through if you try for one of these effects, but you can still have a wonderful herb garden without as much work.
-For more ideas and some layouts, about.com has a good spread on formal herb gardens: About Formal Herb Gardens
+Your creativity will really shine through if you try one of these options, but you can still have a wonderful herb garden without as much work.

 Simple Herb Garden Layouts